-To navigate the COVID-19 situation and mitigate its impact on your organization, there are four key steps to focus on:
+To navigate your business through the COVID-19 pandemic and mitigate its impact on your organization, there are four key steps to focus on:

 If you don’t have a formal pandemic response plan and a way of enhancing and building on it, that is the first step.
 You should enact a plan of action as soon as possible based on best practices for managing through a pandemic.
 Start with the template in the Pandemic Readiness Toolkit – Powered by Fusion and then customize it to fit your unique situation.
 To get the most out of it, consider using a system that lets you deploy the plan quickly and grow and evolve it in real-time as you learn from your actions and from the changing situation.
 But even without a system in place, the best practices contained in the plan template will be a great place to start.

 Second, understand your organization by gathering information now.
 As the pandemic’s impact unfolds, you need to see where your risks lie, so you can make better decisions on how to mitigate the most important risks to your most critical processes.
 You must monitor the situation daily as well as continue to be proactive in how you manage risks, so you can keep employees safe and deliver on your obligations.
 The best practice is to capture your processes and all dependencies in a system that lets you visualize and explore the weak points.
 Then, you should conduct business impact assessments and risk assessments so you can get your risk management and business continuity teams working closely now and in the future.
 If you are leveraging traditional means like Word documents and Excel spreadsheets, you can still start today by capturing as much information as you can.
 The data gathered will help you to be proactive now and will be a good foundation when you move to a formal system.